 Windmill Hill was immediately situated behind the township and shortly after the penal settlement was closed George Edmonstone established himself as a butcher in Queen Street.
 At a time without refrigeration sheep had to be slaughter on a as needed basis.
 For that purpose he had his sheep grazing on Windmill Hill, close to his business.
 This is shown on this map from 1844.

-After fulfilling it’s original purpose the Old Windmill would go on to serve as a public observatory (from 1855) and a signal station (from 1861-1921).
+In 1855 it became a public observatory.
+A signal station was added in 1861 and the building was used as such till 1921.
 A signalling mast is still standing next to the mill.
 It became the first home of the Queensland Museum (from 1862-1868).
 A timekeeping installation (alternating between featuring a time ball and time gun) was constructed to assist in regulating clocks and watches as well as a site for wireless radio and telephony research.
 In 1924 Thomas Elliott installed equipment in the tower to undertake cutting-edge television research; he and Allen Campbell giving a demonstration from the site in 1934 which constituted Queensland’s first television broadcast.

 The current structure is hardly recognisable as a windmill, apart from a lack of sails and the cap, it also missing the encircling gallery.
 As such it was built as a gallery mill.
 The fact that it is sometimes referred to as a tower mill, might be because of its missing the gallery.
 A tower mill doesn’t have a gallery.
 It most likely needed to gallery to catch the wind from as high as possible and also to stay above surrounding trees.
 Unfortunately to further disguise the building as the original mill is that its sandstone and brickwork has been covered by a layer of concrete.
 Research has indicated that this is needed to protect the vulnerable sandstone and brick structure underneath.
 The bricks most likely came from the kiln near the chain of ponds, at the bottom of the hill.